UNDP's funding channels

 3. UN Pooled Funds

 Sometimes, donors will pool money to support a particular project or programme.
-UN pooled funds range from those managed by the UN Secretariat (such as OCHA’s Central Emergency Response Fund) to UNDP-administered Multi-Donor Trust Funds (MDTFs) and Joint Programmes (JPs).
+UN pooled funds range from those managed by the UN Secretariat (such as OCHA’s Central Emergency Response Fund) to UNDP-administered Multi-Partner Trust Funds (MPTFs) and Joint Programmes (JPs).
 UNDP plays a role in designing, administering and implementing pooled funds.

 UNDP takes its ethical responsibilities seriously.
 To prevent any conflict of interest, UNDP has created mechanisms to separate its roles in administering and implementing pooled funds.
 The UNDP Multi-Partner Trust Fund Office (MPTF) is the specialized unit dealing with pooled fund design and administration.

-On average UNDP receives, as implementer, around one-third of the funding disbursed by MDTFs and JPs administered by the MPTF Office.
+On average UNDP receives, as implementer, around one-third of the funding disbursed by MPTFs and JPs administered by the MPTF Office.

 4. Earmarked Funds